Lijuet/2021_OSP_Stock_Insight/README.md

     - if you click the refresh button, you can see the recent information.

 2. Watch the stock information
-    1. Choose the search method
-        - if you want to search company name, click the radio button 'company name'.
-        - if you want to search company code, click the radio button 'company code'.

-    2. Type the company name or code exactly and click search button
+    1. Type the company name or code exactly and click search button

-    3. You can see the stock information of searched company
+    2. You can see the stock information of searched company
         - stock price and date of today
         - stock price of the past and the figure compared to today
         - financial indicators organized quarterly